 For couples: San Diego, CA

-If you’re looking for a romantic escape with your significant other, head to the west coast.
+If you’re looking for a romantic escape with your significant other, head to the West Coast.
 San Diego has one of the most moderate climates this time of year (typically in the 60-degree range), but it’s still not as crowded as it is during peak summer months.
 For a dose of glamour, stay at the iconic, pink La Valencia, famous for its elegant architecture, gorgeous Pacific views, and next-level restaurants.
 The hotel is just a stone’s throw from La Jolla Cove, the ideal oceanfront spot for a relaxing afternoon full of breathtaking views.
 If you’d rather explore away from the hotel, make a reservation at Addison, an upscale restaurant known for its multi-course meals and fine wines—well worth the 20-minute drive from La Jolla.

 For celebrating: New Orleans, LA

-For warm-weather seekers: Key West, FL
+For snowbirds: Key West, FL

 Is basking under the sun your top priority this February?
 We don’t blame you.
 With its sunny and 75 degree weather and gorgeous waters (perfect for divers and snorkelers), it’s hard not to fall in love with Key West.
 Make The Perry Hotel your home base, where you’ll have access to plenty of adventures and underwater experiences, waterfront sea-to-table restaurants, luxe amenities, and guest rooms with water views.